httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 - The `max-size` key specifies a maximum size that an upload resource is allowed to reach, counted in bytes.
 The value is an Integer.

+When parsing this header field, unrecognized keys MUST be ignored and MUST NOT fail the parsing to facilitate the addition of new limits in the future.

 ## Upload-Complete

 The `Upload-Complete` request and response header field indicates whether the corresponding upload is considered complete.
 The `Upload-Complete` field value is a Boolean.